BlitChain/BLIPs/blip-template.md

 The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.
-The specification should be detailed enough to allow competing, interoperable implementations for any of the Cosmos components (eg. tendermint, tendermint-rs, ibc-go, ibc-rs, etc. TODO a link for all these)
+The specification should be detailed enough to allow competing, interoperable implementations for any of the Blit components (eg. tendermint, tendermint-rs, ibc-go, ibc-rs, etc. TODO a link for all these)

 ## Drawbacks